-2. Development of a Range of Demand Forecasts
+b-c.
+Development of a Range of Demand Forecasts

-A forecast of peak load and energy requirements over a planning period/horizon of twenty (20) years shall be developed, and the amount of capacity required to serve those forecasted load requirements shall be determined, taking into consideration the utility's reliability requirements, existing supply and demand-side resources, and any planned additions to and/or retirements of existing resources (both supply-side and demand side).
+A forecast of peak load and energy requirements over a planning period/horizon of twenty (20) years shall be developed, and the amount of capacity required to serve those forecasted load requirements shall be determined, taking into consideration the utility's reliability requirements and existing supply and demand-side resources, and any planned additions to and/or retirements of existing resources (both supply side and demand side).
 A reasonable set of assumptions for econometric and/or end use variables should be considered in the development of a range of outcomes (futures) that complement the long-term forecasts of energy demand and energy consumption.
 A planning period/horizon of 20 years shall be used.

-3. Identifying and Characterizing Supply-Side and Demand-Side Resources

-For purposes of the entire 20-year planning horizon, the utility should assess its supply-side and demand-side resources based on their cost effectiveness and considering both the utility's planning objectives and the Commission's stated policy goals.
-For incremental capacity additions, reasonably useful, commercially-proven, and economic supply-side and demand-side resources that may be available to a utility should be considered, including but not limited to energy efficiency, demand response, and distributed energy resources ("DER").
-The utility's filed IRP Report should, at a minimum, include an evaluation and discussion of the following:
+e-d.
+Identifying and Characterizing Supply-Side and Demand-Side Resources For purposes of the entire 20-year planning horizon, the utility should assess its supply-side and demand-side resources based on their cost effectiveness and risk exposure-and considering both the utility's planning objectives and the Commission's stated policy goals.
+For incremental capacity additions, reasonably useful, commercially-provenavailable, and economic supply-side and demand-side resources that may be available to a utility should be considered, including but not limited to energy efficiency, demand response, and distributed energy resources ("DER").
+The utility's filed IRP Report Methodology & Inputs Report should, at a minimum, include an evaluation and discussion of the following: